liquidcarbon/puppy/README.md

   - `pixi`: [comma-separated list of pixi/Conda dependencies](https://pup-py-fetch.hf.space?pixi=jupyter,quarto)
   - virtual environments: [all other query parameters with comma-separated package names](https://pup-py-fetch.hf.space?env1=duckdb,pandas&env2=cowsay)

+> [!NOTE]
+> As of Dec 2024, many packages still do not support python 3.13; thus, the default version in puppy is 3.12.

 Visiting the URLs above returns the installation scripts.
 You can mix and match query parameters, unlocking single-command recipes for complex builds:

 ```bash